3 years full-time (plus optional placement year)

-In your final year of the History and Philosophy degree, you'll have the option of writing a dissertation based on a historical period, or taking an in-depth course based on the philosophy of history.
-You'll also take a number of optional Philosophy modules throughout the year.
+In your final year of the History and Philosophy degree, you'll have the option of writing a dissertation or taking on a research project, as well as taking multiple in-depth courses in philosophy and history.

 Research-led teaching here at York makes learning interactive and engaging.
 This includes lecturers, seminars, discussion groups, specialist workshops and field trips.

 You'll be taught in small, interactive seminars of 10-20 students, in which you'll engage with the module content and explore any questions.